1jamesthompson1/1jamesthompson1.github.io/_posts/2023-04-23-hugo-website.md

 Overall the experience was great.
 I used [Hugo](https://gohugo.io/) for the static site generator, [Stack](https://stack.jimmycai.com/) as the theme and then [netlify](https://www.netlify.com/) for the deployment.

 You can find the website at: [sjtravels.netlify.app](https://sjtravels.netlify.app/).
-This could quite possibly changei n the future as we decide to splash out and buy a domain name.
+This could quite possibly change in the future as we decide to splash out and buy a domain name.

 Everything about this from starting the website setting up the theme and deploying it went smoothly.
 Especially considering that the whole thing was free.